Logo of the The Poor Swiss

 Conclusion

-For me, the conclusion is clear: ignore the pillar 3b term and avoid 3b life insurance like poison.
+For me, the conclusion is clear: ignore the pillar 3b name and avoid 3b life insurance like poison.
 Most people discussing the 3b pillar are insurance companies and financial advisors.
 And these people very rarely have your best interest at heart.

 It is unfortunate that many people are sold 3b life insurance.
 This is the case for many expats coming to Switzerland that are recommended these bad products.

 Two things are essential to mention, though.
-First, there is nothing wrong with investing your money outside of the 3a.
+First, there is nothing wrong with investing your money outside the 3a.
 I recommend people start investing early.
 Then, there is nothing wrong with life insurance itself.
-If you need life insurance (most people do not), you can take a life insurance policy.
+If you need life insurance (most people do not), you can take out a life insurance policy.
 But avoid 3a and 3b life insurance.
 Instead, take a simple term life insurance.

 What about you?
 What do you think about the 3b pillar?

-Recommended reading
+More reading

-- More articles about Retire in Switzerland
+More about Retire in Switzerland | Retirement

-- Third Pillar: All you need to know to retire in Switzerland
+First Pillar: All you need to know to retire in Switzerland

 Learn easy ways to optimize your finances and save thousands in Switzerland with our exclusive e-book.
 Learn about the most cost-effective financial services tailored for savvy residents and expats!